 UPMC Pinnacle wanted to change their bed management and patient discharge processes to increase staff efficiency and improve the patient experience.
 They also sought to increase staff communications for patients on ventilators, particularly when they experienced respiratory distress and required fast clinician response.
 The challenge was to coordinate all of these communications and integrate the chosen solution with the technology already in place.

 Additional benefits of using Spok are the ease of adding new systems and expanding the service to additional locations and devices.
-Initially used for respiratory alarms and bed management, a new Orthopedics floor at UPMC Pinnacle Harrisburg is using Spok Messenger to incorporate patient monitoring and nurse call with a patient room and bed management system.
+Initially used for respiratory alarms and bed management, a new Orthopedics floor at UPMC Pinnacle Harrisburg is using Spok clinical alerting to incorporate patient monitoring and nurse call with a patient room and bed management system.
 Secure text alerts are sent to staff phones when a patient pushes the nurse call button, requests medication, or needs assistance getting up.
-Future automated alerts will include bed-specific information: if a fall-risk patient tries to climb out of bed without assistance, a bed brake is not on, or if the bed is not lowered to the proper position.
+Future automated alerts will include bed-specific information including if a fall-risk patient tries to climb out of bed without assistance, a bed brake is not on, or if the bed is not lowered to the proper position.

 The emergency department (ED) recently implemented a new system to monitor the number of patients waiting to be treated.
 When there are more than 19 patients waiting at UPMC Pinnacle Harrisburg, or eight at the UPMC Pinnacle Community Osteopathic, the monitoring system tells Spok.
 Spok then sends secure text alerts directly to relevant staff on their phones letting them know they are needed in the ED to help address the patient volume.